Christina Hodson

-Christina Hodson is a British screenwriter, known for Bumblebee (2018) and Birds of Prey (2020).
-Her 2016 film Shut In appeared on the 2012 Black List, an annual list of Hollywood's best-liked unproduced screenplays, as have two of her un-produced scripts.
+Christina Hodson is an English screenwriter.
+She is best known for writing the films Bumblebee (2018), Birds of Prey (2020), and The Flash (2023).
+Her screenplay Shut In appeared on the 2012 edition of the Black List, an annual list of Hollywood's best unproduced screenplays, but the resulting film released in 2016 was critically panned.
+Another of her screenplays, The Eden Project, was picked up by Sony Pictures in 2014.

 Early life

-Hodson is originally from London, England.
-She describes herself as "half-Taiwanese and half-Caucasian".
-She was educated at Wimbledon High School, London.
+Hodson was born and raised in London, where she was privately educated at Wimbledon High School.
+She is half Taiwanese and has two older sisters.

 Career

 Hodson initially worked as a development executive in London for Focus Features.
 She transitioned from development executive to screenwriter in 2012 after her first screenplay, psychological thriller Shut In, made the 2012 Black List of best un-produced scripts.
 Hodson's Shut In was bought by David Linde's Lava Bear Films.
 The film, starring Naomi Watts, was directed by Farren Blackburn and released 11 November 2016.

 In December 2013, Hodson's script Seed appeared on the 2013 Black List.
 In September 2014, Sony Pictures Entertainment acquired Hodson's female-centered sci-fi action script The Eden Project, which Tobey Maguire and Material Pictures would produce.
 That script later appeared on the 2014 Black List.
 In May 2015, Warner Bros. hired Hodson to write the new script for The Fugitive, based on the 1993 film of same name.
 Arnold Kopelson and Anne Kopelson would be returning as producers.

 In June 2015, Hodson joined the team at Paramount Pictures tasked by Michael Bay with expanding the Transformers universe, under supervision of Akiva Goldsman.
-She wrote the script for the Bumblebee, a Transformers film that focuses on the title character, which was released in December 2018.
+She wrote the script for Bumblebee, a Transformers film that focuses on the title character, which was released in December 2018.
 Travis Knight, the director of Kubo and the Two Strings, was the director.
 Hodson also co-wrote the script of the film Unforgettable (2017) with David Leslie Johnson, which was acquired by Warner Bros.
 Producer Denise Di Novi directed the film.

-By October 2016, she was working on a female-centric action epic for Nina Jacobson at Color Force and Fox 2000.
+By October 2016, she was working on a female-centric action epic for Nina Jacobson at Color Force and Fox 2000 Pictures.
 The next month, it was announced she would be writing the screenplay for a Birds of Prey movie for Warner Bros., based on the DC Comics series of the same name and centered around Harley Quinn.
 The movie would later be titled, "Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn)."